nosas/blog/deep_learning_python/ch2/article.md

 ---
 ## Tensor operations

-Similar to how to computer programs can be reduced to a small set of binary operations (AND, OR, XOR, and so on), all transformations learned by deep neural networks can be reduced to a handful of *tensor operations*.
+Similar to how computer programs can be reduced to a small set of binary operations (AND, OR, XOR, and so on), all transformations learned by deep neural networks can be reduced to a handful of *tensor operations*.

 ### Basic operations